The following information was originally published by the B.C. government. Full details and any updates on the rebate program can be found here.

-The rebate applies to PST paid between September 17, 2020 and September 30, 2021 on qualifying machinery and equipment that are considered capital assets.
-Generally this means the asset is capitalized for accounting purposes (for example, is subject to depreciation).
+The rebate applies to PST paid between September 17, 2020, and March 31, 2022, on qualifying machinery and equipment that are considered capital assets.
+Generally, this means the asset is capitalized for accounting purposes (for example, is subject to depreciation).

 For simplicity, Income Tax Act (Canada) capital cost allowance (CCA) class definitions already familiar to incorporated businesses are used to establish which types of capital assets qualify for the rebate.

 PST paid on leases (both capital or operating leases) of qualifying machinery and equipment also qualifies.